Imagine a romantic picnic for two on the shores of the Salish Sea surrounded by…

 What’s Growing in the Garden

 It’s time for our produce gardens to shine as we move into prime harvest season.
 We are gathering tomatoes, basil, eggplants, peppers, and ground cherries from the greenhouse, and broccoli, cabbage, cauliflower, chard, and spinach from the main garden.
 Soon, we’ll have brussels sprouts, potatoes, corn, and pumpkins to round out the autumn flavours in our dining rooms and complete the festive feel.
 Though the dahlias and sunflowers are still vibrant in the flower gardens, we’re looking forward to the foliage show near the end of the month.
 The Virginia Creeper that adorns the well will turn a vibrant red while the forest will dazzle in shades of gold.
-Watch for fresh apples and pears from our orchard as features in both the Manor Dining Room and the Bistro.
+Watch for fresh apples and pears from our orchard as features in Manor Dining.

 Plan Ahead: Harvest Food & Drink Festival

 Spanning the entire month of October, the Harvest Food and Drink Festival brings together local Salt Spring Island farmers, growers, food providers and chefs with vintners, brewers, and cideries in a true “locavore” celebration.
 Join us for Hastings House’s contribution on Saturday, October 5th when we will host a unique Harvest Dinner that showcases the feasibility of farm-to-table fine dining.
 Pairing organically-grown produce from our own onsite gardens with select Salt Spring Island food products, we will be offering a four-course set menu from 5 p.m. to 7:30 p.m. for $85 per person in Manor Dining.
 Suggested wine pairings will also be available courtesy of our resident Sommelier.
 This is a ticketed event, call our Reception Desk to secure a table in advance.